tinsights/42c-minishell/README.md

 ## Overview

-Minishell is a simple shell implementation written in C. It provides a lightweight command-line interface that allows users to execute commands, manage processes, and navigate the file system.
-This project serves as an educational tool for understanding shell concepts, process management, and system calls in Unix-like operating systems.
+Minishell is a simple shell implementation written in C. The purpose of this project was to primarily to learn the inner workings of a shell, including but not limited to: parsing input, managing file descriptors, piping, forking and executing commands and binaries.

 ## Features